-Method of Recruitment and Appointment or Election of Governors (Information from M&AA)
+Method of Recruitment and Appointment or Election of Trustees (Information from M&AA)

-- The Members shall appointed a minimum of 8 Governors including 5 appointed by the PCC and 2 appointed by the Diocese. - The Members may appoint up to 2 staff Governors. - The Staff Governors, if so appointed, shall comprise one Governor appointed from among the teaching members of staff at the Academy and one Governor appointed from among the non-teaching members of staff at the Academy.
+- The Members may appoint up to 3 Trustees. - The Members may appoint up to 2 Staff Trustees. - The Staff Trustees, if so appointed, shall comprise one Trustee appointed from among the teaching members of staff at the Academy and one Trustee appointed from among the non-teaching members of staff at the Academy.

-The Foundation Governors shall comprise:
+The Foundation Trustees shall comprise:

-- The incumbent shall be treated for all purposes as an ex officio Foundation Governor - All Saints Church Clifton Parochial Church Council may appoint up to five Governors, - The Head Teacher shall be treated as an ex officio Governor
+- The incumbent shall be treated for all purposes as an ex officio Foundation Trustee - All Saints Church Clifton Parochial Church Council may appoint up to five Trustees, - The Head Teacher shall be treated as an ex officio Trustee

-Parent Governors
+Parent Trustees

-- Up to two Parent Governors shall be elected by parents of registered pupils at the Academy.
-A Parent Governor must be a parent of a pupil at the Academy at the time when he is elected. - The Governing Body shall make all necessary arrangements for, and determine all other matters relating to, an election of Parent Governors, including any question of whether a person is a parent of a registered pupil at the Academy.
-Any election of Parent Governors which is contested shall be held by secret ballot. - The arrangements made for the election of a Parent Governor shall provide for every person who is entitled to vote in the election to have an opportunity to do so by post or, if he prefers, by having his ballot paper returned to the Academy Trust by a registered pupil at the Academy - Where a vacancy for a Parent Governor is required to be filled by election, the Governing Body shall take such steps as are reasonably practical to secure that every person who is known to them to be a parent of a registered pupil at the Academy is informed of the vacancy and that it is required to be filled by election, informed that he/she is entitled to stand as a candidate, and vote at the election, and given an opportunity to do so. - The number of Parent Governors required shall be made up by Parent Governors appointed by the Governing Body if the number of parents standing for election is less than the number of vacancies. - In appointing a Parent Governor, the Governing Body shall appoint a person who is the parent of a registered pupil at the Academy; or where it is not reasonably practical to do so, a person who is the parent of a child of compulsory school age.
+- Up to two Parent Trustees shall be elected by parents of registered pupils at the Academy.
+A Parent Trustee must be a parent of a pupil at the Academy at the time when they are elected. - The Governing Body shall make all necessary arrangements for, and determine all other matters relating to, an election of Parent Trustees, including any question of whether a person is a parent of a registered pupil at the Academy.
+Any election of Parent Trustees which is contested shall be held by secret ballot. - The arrangements made for the election of a Parent Trustee shall provide for every person who is entitled to vote in the election to have an opportunity to do so by post or, if he prefers, by having his ballot paper returned to the Academy Trust by a registered pupil at the Academy. - Where a vacancy for a Parent Trustee is required to be filled by election, the Governing Body shall take such steps as are reasonably practical to secure that every person who is known to them to be a parent of a registered pupil at the Academy is informed of the vacancy and that it is required to be filled by election, informed that he/she is entitled to stand as a candidate, and vote at the election, and given an opportunity to do so. - The number of Parent Trustees required shall be made up by Parent Trustees appointed by the Governing Body if the number of parents standing for election is less than the number of vacancies. - In appointing a Parent Trustee, the Governing Body shall appoint a person who is the parent of a registered pupil at the Academy; or where it is not reasonably practical to do so, a person who is the parent of a child of compulsory school age.

-Co-opted Governors
+Co-opted Trustees

-The Governors with the consent of the Diocesan Board of Education may appoint up to 2 Co-opted Governors for such term (not exceeding four years) and otherwise upon such conditions as they shall think fit.
-A 'Co-opted Governor' means a person who is appointed to be a Governor by being Co-opted by Governors who have not themselves been so appointed.
-The Governors may not co-opt an employee of the Academy Trust as a Co-opted Governor if thereby the number of Governors who are employees of the Academy Trust would exceed one third of the total number of Governors (including the Head Teacher).
+The Trustees with the consent of the Diocesan Board of Education may appoint up to 2 Co-opted Trustees for such term (not exceeding four years) and otherwise upon such conditions as they shall think fit.
+A 'Co-opted Trustee' means a person who is appointed to be a Trustee by being Co-opted by Trustees who have not themselves been so appointed.
+The Trustees may not co-opt an employee of the Academy Trust as a Co-opted Trustee if thereby the number of Trustees who are employees of the Academy Trust would exceed one third of the total number of Trustees (including the Head Teacher).